aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### THE REUSE / RELEASE EQUIVALENCE PRINCIPLE

-> The granule of reuse it the granule of release.
+> A granule of reuse it a granule of release.

 Anything that we reuse must be released and tracked.